avajs/typescript/README.md

 ## ES Modules

-When used with AVA 4, if your `package.json` has configured `"type": "module"`, or you've configured AVA to treat the `js` extension as `module`, then `@ava/typescript` will import the output file as an ES module.
+If your `package.json` has configured `"type": "module"`, or you've configured AVA to treat the `js` extension as `module`, then `@ava/typescript` will import the output file as an ES module.
 Note that this is based on the *output file*, not the `ts` extension.

 ## Add additional extensions